The Front-End Checklist is just a tool

 If you are working alone or in a team, individually, remotely, or on-site, I wanted to share some advice on using the Front-End Checklist and the web application that goes with it.
 Perhaps I can convince you to integrate it into your development cycle.

-Decide which rules your project and team need to follow
+Which rules your project and team need to follow

 Every project is different.
 Before starting a new project, the whole team (i.e. the project managers, designers, developers, QA, etc.) need to agree on what the deliverables will be.